tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 6 - Create your SLURM batch script
 This repo includes a template.
-For more general instructions on how to create these [here](https://hummingbird.ucsc.edu/documentation/creating-scripts-to-run-jobs/).
-There are also a bunch of example templates in /hb/software/scripts!
-The most useful to you will probably be "slurm-mpi-job-example.slurm"

 # Step 7 - Submit your Job*
 ```